 How to Make Roasted Red Potatoes

-- You will want to wash your potatoes and cut them lengthwise.
+- You will want to wash your potatoes and cut them into quarters or lengthwise in half, depending on their size.
 I often toss all of the cut potatoes in a bowl.

 - Drizzle oil over the potatoes.

-- Season them liberally with kosher salt, freshly ground black pepper, and other seasonings like garlic powder, onion powder, Italian seasoning, paprika, or whatever sounds good.
+- Season them liberally with kosher salt, freshly ground black pepper, and other spices or seasonings like garlic powder, onion powder, Italian seasoning, paprika, or whatever sounds good.

 - Toss the potatoes into the oven and cook them until they are golden brown.